sQu4rks/DEVNET-1970/sections/01-info_gathering/Readme.md

 <div align="center" ><i>Click the image to view the demo video</i></div>

 In this demo, we are retrieving information from a device. pyATS provides functionalities to connect to devices and then issue a command to the device as if you were typing them after connecting via SSH manually.
-A special feature of pyATS is it's *parsing* functionality.
+A special feature of pyATS is its *parsing* functionality.
 Instead of just returning you the textual output of a `show` command we get structured data (in the form of a python dictionary) back that we can then use going forward.

 ## Step-by-step instructions